Antioch University New England (AUNE) Internal Sources for Scholarships and Grants

 Awarded to one or more Environmental Studies students, this scholarship is possible through a generous endowment from an ES alumnus and family to the Center for Tropical Ecology & Conservation.
 A total of $1500 is awarded annually to assist students with research, internship/service projects, or attendance at a conference pertaining to conservation in the tropics.
 Applications are due by April 1 of each year, and awards are made for the following academic year.
 More Information is available here.

 CTEC Student Raised Scholarship

 This award is for AUNE MFT master’s graduates who are accepted to and enroll in the MFT PhD program.
 To receive the award, a student must matriculate into the first year of the MFT PhD program immediately following the completion of the master’s degree.
-The award amount will consist of a 20% discount on the PhD program tuition.
-Recipients can receive the award for up to two years, with the provision that they enter the second year immediately following the completion of the first year of the doctoral program and have made satisfactory academic progress in the first year.
+The award amount will consist of a 20% discount on the PhD program tuition with the provision that they enter the second year immediately following the completion of the first year of the doctoral program and have made satisfactory academic progress in the first year.

 Life Begins at 40 Scholarship for Women

 AUNE received a gift that makes it possible for two scholarships of $1,250 each, one to a continuing student and one to a new student.
 Recipients are selected from the pool of applicants for federal financial aid demonstrating the highest financial need as defined by our application process.
 The scholarship is awarded annually for one academic year.
 Download the 2016-17 Life Begins at 40 for Women Scholarship application.